 - The administrative integrity of the municipality must be maintained at all costs.
 The democratically elected Councillors are responsible for policy making, while it is the responsibility of the Accounting Officer to ensure the implementation of the policies. - All customers must complete an official application form, formally requesting the municipality to connect them to service supply lines.
-Existing customers may be required to complete new application forms from time to time, as determined by the Accounting Officer.
+Existing customers may be required to complete new application forms from time to time, as determined by the Accounting Officer. - Indigent consumers need not to pay a deposit and connection fees when applying to be connected to municipal supply lines.

-- A copy of the application form, conditions of services and extracts of the relevant Council's credit control and debt collection policy and by-laws must be handed to every customer on request at such fees as may be prescribed by Council. - Upon change of ownership, the municipality must advise the new owner in writing that the relevant policies are available at the municipality for their perusal. - All relevant billing is to be accurate, timeous and understandable. - The customer is entitled to reasonable access to pay points and to a variety of reliable payment methods. - The customer is entitled to an efficient, effective and reasonable response to queries, objections and appeals, and should suffer no disadvantage during the processing of a reasonable query, objection or appeal. - Enforcement of payment must be prompt, consistent and effective. - Incentives and disincentives may be used in collection procedures as determined by Council from time to time. - The collection process must be cost-effective. - Results will be regularly and efficiently be reported by the Accounting Officer and the Mayor. - Application forms will be used to, inter alia, categorise customers according to credit risk and to determine relevant levels of services and deposits required. - Targets for performance in both customer service and debt collection will be set and pursued and remedies implemented for non-performance.
+- In case of a deceased account holder, a member of the family must be appointed to be responsible for the account and must fill in the application form attach his/her ID copy to be registered as the new account holder. - A copy of the application form, conditions of services and extracts of the relevant Council's credit control and debt collection policy and by-laws must be handed to every customer on request at such fees as may be prescribed by Council. - Upon change of ownership, the municipality must advise the new owner in writing that the relevant policies are available at the municipality for their perusal. - All relevant billing is to be accurate, timeous and understandable. - Where no estimates/interims can be calculated due to zero readings, default value of 10Kl be levied until such time meter reading history is available on the relevant meter, estimates/interims need to be re-evaluated every six months to ensure that they remain in sync with consumer consumption average. - The customer is entitled to reasonable access to pay points and to a variety of reliable payment methods. - The customer is entitled to an efficient, effective and reasonable response to queries, objections and appeals, and should suffer no disadvantage during the processing of a reasonable query, objection or appeal. - Enforcement of payment must be prompt, consistent and effective. - Incentives and disincentives may be used in collection procedures as determined by Council from time to time. - The collection process must be cost-effective. - Results will be regularly and efficiently be reported by the Accounting Officer and the Mayor. - Application forms will be used to, inter alia, categorise customers according to credit risk and to determine relevant levels of services and deposits required. - Targets for performance in both customer service and debt collection will be set and pursued and remedies implemented for non-performance.